decentraland/adr/content/ADR-142-extended-passport-support.md

 To be able to return a paginated and sorted response, a full query is made for both, then that results are merged into a single one, then sorted and stored in a LRU cache where the key is the address.
 Paginated requests are resolved using the cached data.

 For the rest of the paginated endpoints, queries to TheGraph are being paginated.

+### Order

+Items displayed in each endpoint's response will be ordered descending by the `transferredAt` field of the `NFT` entity (representing the date in which the NFT was received).

+Wearables can also be ordered descending by the `rarity` field, adding `orderBy=rarity` to the query parameters.

 ## Endpoints details